SCCA Transplant Program “exceeds expectations”

 The point of all this intensive analysis is to enable researchers to compare apples to apples—and help patients and their families in their decision-making process as they’re evaluating where to go for treatment.
 “When you adjust for all of these risk factors, our patients’ outcomes exceeded expectations over this three-year period,” Dr. Mielcarek says.

-To arrive at its findings, CIBMTR independently examined the survival rates of 19,945 transplants performed to treat blood cancers at U.S. centers in the NMDP network.
-The reporting period for the 2013 Report covered January 1, 2009 to December 31, 2011.
-During this three-year period, 762 allogeneic transplants were performed at SCCA.
-The Report, published annually, is required by federal law.
+To arrive at its findings, CIBMTR independently examined the survival rates of 20,875 transplants performed to treat blood cancers at U.S. centers in the NMDP network.
+The reporting period for the 2014 report covered January 1, 2010 to December 31, 2012.
+During this three-year period, 757 allogeneic transplants were performed at SCCA.
+The report, published annually, is required by federal law.
 It is designed to provide potential stem cell transplant recipients, their families, and the public with comparative survival rates among transplant centers.

 Says Fred Appelbaum, MD, executive director of SCCA and executive vice president and deputy director of the Hutch, “I’m very happy to see that our transplant patients during this period again had a survival that was better than predicted, and thus we “outperformed” in the language of the CIBMTR.
 The study’s findings reflect the extraordinary and long-standing dedication by the staff of the Hutch and SCCA to improve the outcomes of our patients by continually refining transplantation to be a safer and more effective treatment.”